Diane Greene: Building the Elastic Sky at VMware

 Terah Lyons: The process of commercializing an invention is extremely relevant to our AI founders.
 VMware is a great story of a new technology that turned into a really successful company.
 The server virtualization technology that you and Mendel [Rosenblum] introduced and you brought to the market revolutionized so many aspects of the technology industry as we know it today — even though it may not have been an obvious business proposition at the time.
 It really made what we know today as the Cloud possible.

-Diane Greene: The original technology was similar in concept to what IBM had done in the late '60s, early '70s, where they were using virtualization to do timesharing, because machines were so expensive back then.
+Diane Greene: The original technology was similar in concept to what IBM had done in the '50s, and early '60s, where they were using virtualization to do timesharing, because machines were so expensive back then.
 There was some precedent, but it had totally died out.
 In fact, Intel's architecture didn't support virtualization.
-They were so sure that timesharing was something of the past, but as we looked at it, we thought of it as a Swiss army knife.
+They were so sure that virtualization was the best approach to timesharing.
+As we looked at it, we thought of virtualization as a Swiss army knife.

-There were so many valuable things that it did that when we decided to do the company, the two graduate students that joined at first were just thinking they were getting offered lucrative consulting contracts around virtualization.
+There were so many valuable things that it did that when we decided to do the company, the two graduate students that joined at first were just thinking they were getting offered lucrative consulting contracts around virtualization because the Disco paper had rekindled interest in researching virtual machines.
 Mendel and I kind of said, "Well, you want to go off and do that, that's fine, but we think that there's something much bigger to be done here."
 They decided to come along.

 Ed Bugnion and Scott [Devine] joined.
 Then, we brought in another founder, Ellen Wang, who I'd been in grad school with at Berkeley, and who had written a lot of the original Unix.